 This dance starts month before Holi and ends with Holika's destruction.
 It is a female dance.
 After concluding their work at home in the evening they converge in an open or any other convenient place and the performances are held.
 As many women can take part in the circle, a huge circle is made while dancing.
 The dance is also conducted community wise by women in their streets, but in the general space reserved for Loor in the village, any community member can take part.
 Women of all ages and unmarried women can also take part.

 This dance signifies the hunting of the wild pig, accompanied by the beating of drum plates and small round bells.
 It is dance of rural background.
 Bijaram, a resident of Bijli village has given it a national identity with performances at Lok Utsava Ajmer, Lok Utsav Delhi and North area Cultural Centre Patiala.
-He has also performed at Chandigarh
+He has also performed at Chandigarh, Sikkim, and Siliguri.

 This dance form is all about dancers carrying filled pots on their uncovered heads and dancing to the rhythm of drums and plates.